 For cost and schedule details, click the button below to download a flier.
 To register, click here.

 Drop us a line if you plan to attend, and don't forget to mention during receptions and breaks that you're from the local Chesterton society!

 Unfortunately, we have had to postpone our discussion of Charles Williams' All Hallows' Eve until November 18th.
 See below for details.
 If you still haven't been able to read the book, here is your chance.
 You can get a copy of it here.

-We aim to provide an opportunity for fellowship and fun in Southeastern Pennsylvania centered around the writings of G.K.
+We aim to provide fellowship and fun in the Philadelphia area as we gather and honor the personal and literary legacy of G.K.
 Chesterton.

 Links of Interest